Complements of discriminants of real parabolic function singularities. II: The case of singularities

 The first transformation is an involution, and the second is of order three.

-In particular, this group can act on the set of the connected components of the discriminant complements in the spaces $\Xi_i$.
+Consequently, this group acts on the set of the connected components of the discriminant complements in the spaces $\Xi_*$.
 The transformations (\ref{symP}) preserve all topological characteristics of the functions.
 Therefore, all these connected components within the same orbit of this action are associated with the same virtual component of the formal graph of type $P_8^1$ or $P_8^2$.

 Additionally, the involution

 also acts on the spaces $\Xi_1$ and $ \Xi_2$.
 It defines an involution on both sets of real and virtual components.
 This involution preserves the invariant \ $\mbox{Ind}$.